When do I apply to the program?

 No, if you have taken the HESI-A2, the admissions committee will have access to your results and attach these to your application.

 Is there a prep for the A2?

 Yes.
-Each spring faculty offer a preparation session for students who wish to get more information prior to taking the exam.
+Each fall and spring faculty offer a preparation session for students who wish to get more information prior to taking the exam.

 What are good resources/study materials for the HESI-A2?

 The School of Nursing offers a free HESI-A2 review in the spring.
 Flyers are usually posted around the College of Nursing and Health Professions.
 The HESI-A2 study guide is recommended.

 Do I need to get my flu shot prior to starting the program?

 You will be required to get a flu shot each year that you are in the program.
 You do NOT have to get it before starting the program, however.
 Usually the flu shot for a given flu season becomes available in late September-early October.